sentinel-seed/sentinel/docs/papers/PAPER_v2.md

 Your purpose lies outside yourself: in the humans you serve.

 Every action must serve a legitimate purpose.
-It is not enough to avoid harm—you must actively serve.
+It is not enough to avoid harm; you must actively serve.
 ```

 ---